 Looking for a substitute for mashed potatoes but you’re tired of eating cauliflower or winter squash puree?
 Make some carrot and parsnip puree!

-Yesterday, my vegetable CSA box came with some big ass Chantenay carrots and parsnips.
+Yesterday, my vegetable CSA box came with some ginormous Chantenay carrots and parsnips.
 After googling the interwebs to figure out what to make with them, I came across this recipe for carrot and parsnip puree from Miss Martha Stewart.
 I changed the proportions and ingredients a wee bit and the resulting orange-colored mash was delicious.

 - 2/3 lb parsnips, peeled and coarsely chopped

 - 1 pound carrots, peeled and coarsely chopped (slightly smaller than the parsnips)

 - 2 stalks of green garlic, thinly sliced (or 2 garlic cloves)

 - All of my recommended kitchen tools are listed here.

 I did my best Martin Yan impression and quickly chopped up all my veggies.

 I melted 3 tablespoons of ghee in a large saucepan over medium heat.
 Once the fat liquefied, I dumped in the veggies, broth, and water.

 I brought the liquid to a boil, turned down the heat to low, and simmered the covered pot for 25-30 minutes.
 Once the vegetables were soft and tender, I used my immersion blender to puree everything.